rahulrai-in/az-fx-k8s-admission-control/ReadMe.md

 ![High level design diagram](architecture.jpg)

-## Watch the video
+## Watch the video (Azure Conference India)

-To learn more about this application watch the video here: https://www.youtube.com/watch?v=ULtC9cSrY9s
+To learn more about this application watch the video here: